 But, is this enough to get substantial results?
 No, to beef up your muscle and strength, you need to feed your body sufficient nutrients during the entire day, week, and months if you want to get handsome results.

 To get the best results, you need to eat 2-3g/kg proteins every day, 3-5g/kg carbohydrates, and 0.5–1.5 g/kg of fats for building an aesthetic body – suggested in an article published on the National Institute of Health website.
+You can check out recommended whey protein isolate.

 Rest is equally important when it comes to bodybuilding.
 If you want to boost your strength and beef up muscles, allow your trained muscles 24-48 hours rest and get sufficient sleep.